DallanQ/wyrmspan_1/Manual.md

 Randomly give a player the start player marker, then begin the game.

 ## OVERVIEW (Page 4)

 During a game of Wyrmspan, you will build a sanctuary for dragons.
-Your sanctuary begins with 3 excavated spaces—the leftmost space in your Crimson Cavern, your Golden Grotto, and your Amethyst Abyss.
+Your sanctuary begins with 3 excavated spaces — the leftmost space in your Crimson Cavern, your Golden Grotto, and your Amethyst Abyss.
 Throughout the game, you will build out these 3 caves from left to right, first excavating each empty space, then playing dragons into these excavated spaces.

 Each turn, you will take 1 of 5 actions: (1) excavate a space; (2) entice a dragon to come live in an excavated space; (3) explore your Crimson Cavern; (4) explore your Golden Grotto; or (5) explore your Amethyst Abyss.

 ### TERMINOLOGY (Page 4)

-PLAYER MAT Your personal player mat that holds cave cards, dragons, and eggs.
+PLAYER MAT: Your personal player mat that holds cave cards, dragons, and eggs.

-CAVE CARD Square cards that are added to your player mat through the excavate action.
+CAVE CARD: Square cards that are added to your player mat through the excavate action.
 Each cave card that you play covers 1 of the 9 empty spaces on your player mat and turns that space into an excavated space.

-DRAGON Rectangular cards that may be placed onto any excavated space, including the 3 spaces that are excavated at the beginning of the game.
+DRAGON: Rectangular cards that may be placed onto any excavated space, including the 3 spaces that are excavated at the beginning of the game.

-RESOURCES Meat tokens, gold tokens, crystal tokens, and milk tokens.
+RESOURCES: Meat tokens, gold tokens, crystal tokens, and milk tokens.
 Coins and eggs are not considered "resources."

-CAVE A row of spaces on your player mat.
+CAVE: A row of spaces on your player mat.
 Each player mat has 3 caves: the Crimson Cavern, the Golden Grotto, and the Amethyst Abyss.

-DISCARD/PAY Remove the cards, coins, eggs, or resources from your player area, hand, or nests, placing them in the public supply.
+DISCARD/PAY: Remove the cards, coins, eggs, or resources from your player area, hand, or nests, placing them in the public supply.
 Cards are always discarded face up.

 ## GAMEPLAY (Page 4)

 Wyrmspan takes place over 4 rounds.
 Each round, players take several turns in clockwise order, beginning with the player who has the start player marker.

 Players continue taking turns until they decide to pass; this typically occurs when a player has used all of their coins or they do not have any dragons in their hand that they wish to (or can afford to) play.
 Once a player has passed, they may not take any additional turns during that round, but they may still gain benefits during other players' turns.